Meaning of market capitalisation

 I think what fundamentally differentiates this from most uses of “market capitalisation” is the lack of demonstrated preference:

 When the market cap of a company such as Google is calculated, it is done so by multiplying the last trading price of a share by the quantity of shares in existence.
-The difference between this and the above bowl scenario is that there is no liquidity at the bowl’s last price, whereas for companies like google, there always is.

 As a result, for most companies the last price is economically meaningful, as shareholders have the option to sell at said price.